Feline idiopathic cystitis: Treatment of an acute episode

 First and foremost, the cat must be kept well hydrated with wet food/soups/broth/increased water intake.
-This keeps the urine dilute, reducing pain and inflammation, as well as encouraging urination to keep the bladder clear of debris thereby reducing the risk of a § mechanical blockage (dry food must therefore be avoided).
+This keeps the urine dilute, reducing pain and inflammation, as well as encouraging urination to keep the bladder clear of debris thereby reducing the risk of a § mechanical blockage.
+Dry food must therefore be avoided.
 Since the underlying process is inflammation of the bladder, one of the most frequent pharmacological treatments is to administer anti-inflammatory medication.
 NSAIDs such as meloxicam or robenacoxib are commonly prescribed to control this (provided there are no renal or gastric contraindications).
-The condition is intensely painful and analgesia (via NSAID or opiates such as buprenorphine) is essential to reduce discomfort and control further stress (which could in turn trigger further inflammation).
-In the case of a male cat, spasmolytics such as prazosin in combination with dantrolene may also be prescribed to control painful urethral spasms and prevent the risk of a § functional blockage.
+The condition is painful and analgesia (via NSAID or opiates such as buprenorphine) is essential to reduce discomfort and control further stress (which could in turn trigger further inflammation).
+In the case of a male cat, spasmolytics such as prazosin and/or dantrolene may also be prescribed to control painful urethral spasms and prevent the risk of a § functional blockage.
+Some research has suggested that prazosin is contraindicated as it leads to recurrent blocking.
+However this remains strongly contested on the basis of widespread anecdotal evidence showing its effectiveness if administered for at least 10–14 days.
+If prazosin is not prescribed, some form of anti-spasm medication must be given.
+In most cases this will be dantrolene.
+Diazepam is contraindicated as it is associated with harmful side-effects.

 Since stress is considered to be a key aggravator in triggering cases of FIC, the most important non-pharmacological/non-dietary intervention is to modify the cat's environment to minimise stressors and improve general well-being (see § environmental modification below).
 In addition, calming supplements such as tryptophan or alpha-casozepine can also be added to food to improve mood and relaxation.

 Oral supplements to reinstate the protective glycosaminoglycan (GAG) layer of the bladder (often deficient in cats suffering from FIC) may also be considered.
 Supplementation with antioxidants and essential fatty acids such as high quality fish oil have also been shown to reduce the severity of the episode.
 The veterinarian may also use a urine sample from the cat to carry out urinalysis to test for the § presence of crystals which could aggravate the condition (see below).

 Within a week most cats should improve spontaneously as the inflammation subsides.
 However, it is essential to monitor urine output (and compare it to moisture intake) throughout the day, every day, to watch for incipient signs of blocking until the inflammation subsides and the cat returns to good health.
-Any presumed non-obstructive case which does not resolve itself with 7 days should be suspect for obstruction and investigated further.
+Any presumed non-obstructive case which does not resolve itself with seven days should be suspect for obstruction and investigated further.